 Currency risk is the risk of a loss due to the fluctuation of foreign exchange rates and the effects of those fluctuations on the Company's foreign currency denominated monetary assets and liabilities.
-The Company currently operates in the United States, Mexico and Guatemala.
-Certain costs and expenses are incurred in US dollars, Mexican pesos and Guatemala quetzal.
+The Company currently operates in the United States.
+Certain costs and expenses are incurred in US dollars primarily.
 The Company attempts to mitigate currency risk through the preparation of short and long term expenditure budgets in the foreign currencies and planning for the conversion of Canadian dollars into foreign currencies whenever exchange rates are favourable.